Shiga Prefecture

 For more information on the Enryku-ji temple complex, please click here for our main article.

 Ennin [円仁], the third head of the Tendai sect first built Yokawa in the 9th century.
-Ennin, who’d studied directly under the Tendai sect’s founder, Saicho, was responsible for incorporating the teachings of Esoteric Buddhism, or Mikkyo, into the Tendia beliefs.
+Ennin, who’d studied directly under the Tendai sect’s founder, Saicho, was responsible for incorporating the teachings of Esoteric Buddhism, or Mikkyo, into the Tendai beliefs.
 In doing so, he hoped that the Tendai sect would gain more followers and become as popular as the Shingon sect.

 Unfortunately, Enryaku-ji was often at conflict with many of the other temples and shrines near Kyoto (specifically Mii-dera).
 Many of these conflicts were resolved by force, resulting in many areas of the temple complex, including Yokawa, being destroyed.